magento/merchdocs/src/stores/security-two-factor-authentication.md

 1. When complete, click <span class="btn">Save Config</span>.

-  The first time users sign in to the _Admin_, they are required to set up each supported 2FA method.
-After this initial setup, they must authenticate themselves at each login using one of the supported methods.
+  The first time users sign in to the _Admin_, they must set up each required 2FA method.
+After this initial setup, they must authenticate with one of the configured methods each time they sign in.

 ### 2FA Provider Settings